xaionaro-go/secureio/README.md

  - [concatenation of `PacketID` and `cipherKey` XOR-ed](https://github.com/xaionaro-go/secureio/blob/ccd4d864545620b5483c88df91491817e4f0a442/message.go#L267) by a [constant value](https://github.com/xaionaro-go/secureio/blob/ccd4d864545620b5483c88df91491817e4f0a442/message.go#L40).

-`PacketID` is allowed to grow only.
-If it was received a packet with the same `PacketID` (as before) or with a lesser `PackerID` then the packet is just ignored.
+`PacketID` is supposed to be increasing only.
+Received PacketID are remembered in a limited window of values.
+If it was received a packet with the same `PacketID` (as it already was) or with a lesser `PackerID` (than the minimal possible value in the window) then the packet is just ignored.

 # TODO

-* allow reordering using heap-queue.
 * allow use all message types
 * add an unit-test for key renew
 * implement `(*sendInfo).SendNow()`